nexiality/documentation/commands/xml/index.md

 ---

 The "xml" command type represents a series of automation commands regarding XML file and XML content.
+There are also a few command specifically targeted towards <a href="https://en.wikipedia.org/wiki/SOAP" class="external-link" target="_nexial_link">SOAP</a>.

 There are lots of tutorial and learning material on the 'Net regarding XPath.
 Here are some that might be helpful: